The future of construction: opportunities and challenges

 We are engaged by customers through a range of different procurement mechanisms from sole source and direct award to preferred supplier agreements and public procurement frameworks.
 Portakabin prides itself on our customer service delivering 99.7% of projects on time and on budget since 2003, developing deep-rooted partnerships with our clients as their go to providers for all temporary and permanent buildings.
 Public sector projects are often procured through a framework agreement e.g. NHS Shared Business Services and Scottish Procurement Alliance and their specific Modular Building frameworks.

 John Edwards, Director (Head of Costs Management), PMP (Building Surveyors) and past Chair of RICS Scotland

 Materials shortages/import delays and volatility on pricing

-Possibly a combination of Brexit disruption at ports and COVID-19 impact on global shipping (exports to UK or to our EU based distributors).
-We have seen a significant lengthening of lead in times on e.g. lifts (up to 20 weeks from order to delivery on projects that had allowed for 16 weeks from order to installation) and EVA charging points made in Far East have gone from lead in times of a matter of days to over a month.
+Possibly a combination of Brexit disruption at ports and COVID-19 impact on global shipping (exports to the UK or to our EU based distributors).
+We have seen a significant lengthening of lead-in times on e.g. lifts (up to 20 weeks from order to delivery on projects that had allowed for 16 weeks from order to installation) and EVA charging points made in the Far East have gone from lead in times of a matter of days to over a month.
 We are having to plan projects more carefully now due to the extent of disruption and shortages.
 Demand is outstripping supply on some products (e.g. timber) to such an extent that manufacturers and suppliers are sometimes holding prices for only 24 hours.
 It is very difficult for the construction sector to plan for that level of price volatility and to absorb such inflation rates, particularly on projects that have long since been priced and are now in progress.